The Plaster of Thought-Walls (Translated)

 8 January 2014

-Excessively careerist women may accomplish many things, but they don’t make happy households.
-Though they may give much to country and nation, they give the family nothing but empty promises.
-First-class, second-class types have such airs!
-Low on intelligence, even lower on sense of humor.
-And their parents’ noses are even higher in the air!!
+Whatever else might happen, excessively careerist girls don’t make for happy households.
+Though they may give much to country and nation, they give their families nothing but empty promises.
+First Girl Second Girl types have such airs!!
+Little wisdom, even less sense of humor.
+Their parents’ noses are even higher in the air!!
 I want a bride with poor academic results from a good institution.

 9 January 2014

-Two: Those despite whose presence we manage to work properly.
+Two.
+Those despite whom we’re able to work properly.

 10January 2014